pmuellr/kbn-action/README.md

     -h --help       print this help
     -v --version    print the version of the program -u --urlBase    Kibana base URL
+    -s --space      Kibana space to use; default: default

 You can also set the env var KBN_URLBASE as the Kibana base URL.